 But according to a recent benchmarking study, consumers are now more demanding than ever.
 More alarmingly, the study also showed that retailers are missing significant opportunities to engage and convert.

 Here are some topline findings from the study, plus some practical steps you can take to improve your cross-channel experience, and live up to customers’ expectations

 Principle 1: Use clear pricing and intuitive navigation and filtering

-Almost two thirds (63%) of UK consumers say that clearly displayed prices are important for a good online shopping experience1 – and 77% of them want the search and filtering tools to feel intuitive and familiar2.
+Almost two thirds1 of Dutch and Swedish consumers say that clearly displayed prices are important for a good online shopping experience – and 71% of Dutchies and 78% of Swedes want the search and filtering tools to feel intuitive and familiar.2

 Principle 2: Be impossible to miss